In this guide, you will find instructions on how to replace the front strut assembly on a Nissan vehicle.

 - Torque the lug nuts to the recommended specification.
 Typically 90 ft-lbs.

 - Drive to an alignment shop to get the front wheels aligned.

 These instructions will help you replace the front strut on a Nissan vehicle.
-These instructions can be used to change the instructions on Nissan Altima, Maxima, Sentra, Rogue, Murano, Frontier and other models.
-Torque specifications may vary and should be varied by calling the dealer.
+These instructions can be used to change the front struts on a Nissan Altima, Maxima, Sentra, Rogue, Murano, Frontier and other models.
+Torque specifications may vary and should be verified by calling the dealer.